Detecting Origin Attribution for Text-to-Image Diffusion Models: Data and Implementation Details

 \section{Data and Implementation Details}

-\textbf{GPT-4 Generated Prompts.} Building upon Section \nonarxiv{3}\arxiv{\ref{sec:dataset}} of our main paper, this section delves into the methodology behind generating creative and surreal prompts using GPT-4 \cite{achiam2023gpt}.
-As illustrated in Fig. \ref{fig:gpt4_prompt}, our process begins with the formulation of system-level instructions directing GPT-4 to act as an assistant for writing text prompts.
+\textbf{GPT-4 Generated Prompts.} Building upon Section \nonarxiv{3}\arxiv{\ref{sec:dataset}} of our main paper, this section describes the methodology behind generating creative and surreal prompts using GPT-4 \cite{achiam2023gpt}.
+As illustrated in Fig. \ref{fig:gpt4_prompt} in the supplemental, our process begins with the formulation of system-level instructions directing GPT-4 to act as an assistant for writing text prompts.
 We then supply a specific context and a collection of several hundred exemplary prompts.
 This setup enables GPT-4 to synthesize and generate new, innovative prompts based on the provided examples and context.

-\textbf{Image Generation.} We employed 12 T2I diffusion models to generate RGB images without watermarks, and the generated image sizes are as follows: \begin{itemize} \item \textbf{512 $\times$ 512:} Kandinsky 2.1, SD 1.1, SD 1.2, SD 1.3, SD 1.4, SD 1.5, SD 2.0, SDXL Turbo \item \textbf{1024 $\times$ 1024:} DALL-E 2, DALL-E 3, LCM (2 steps), LCM (4 steps), Midjourney 5.2, Midjourney 6, SDXL, Stable Cascade \end{itemize} We also use 5000 real images from the MS-COCO \cite{lin2014microsoft} 2017 validation set.
+\textbf{Image Generation.} We employed 12 T2I diffusion models to generate RGB images without watermarks, and the generated image sizes are as follows: \begin{itemize} \item \textbf{512 $\times$ 512:} Kandinsky 2.1, SD 1.1, SD 1.2, SD 1.3, SD 1.4, SD 1.5, SD 2.0, SDXL Turbo \item \textbf{1024 $\times$ 1024:} DALL-E 2, DALL-E 3, LCM (2 steps), LCM (4 steps), Midjourney 5.2, Midjourney 6, SDXL, Stable Cascade \end{itemize} We also use 5000 real images from the MS-COCO \cite{lin2015microsoft_coco_dataset} 2017 validation set.

-\textbf{More Visualizations of Hyperparameter Variations.} As an extension of Fig. 2 in the main paper, we show more generations by hyperparameter variations in Fig. \ref{fig:gen_from_hyperparameter_variations_supp}.
+\textbf{More Visualizations of Hyperparameter Variations.} As an extension of Fig. 2 in the main paper, we show more image generations with hyperparameter variations in Fig. \ref{fig:gen_from_hyperparameter_variations_supp} in the supplemental.

-\textbf{Training Data.} For Sec. \nonarxiv{4.1}\arxiv{\ref{sec:training_image_attributors}} and \nonarxiv{5}\arxiv{\ref{sec:Detecting_Image_Attribution_Beyond_RGB}}, we view image attribution as a 13-way classification task with 12 text-to-image diffusion models and 1 set of real images.
+\textbf{Training Data.} For Sections \nonarxiv{4.1}\arxiv{\ref{sec:training_image_attributors}} and \nonarxiv{5}\arxiv{\ref{sec:Detecting_Image_Attribution_Beyond_RGB}} in the main paper, we view image attribution as a 13-way classification task with 12 text-to-image diffusion models and 1 set of real images.
 An exception is the cross-domain generalization study, where we exclude real images as a 13$\textsuperscript{th}$ class because there are no real images for the GPT-4 generated prompts.
-We use 3200 training, 450 validation, and 450 testing images per class.
+It's important to note that we use 3200 training, 450 validation, and 450 testing images per class.